aztekmq/java-review/advanced/A3_container_aware_jvm/README.md

 This lab now runs directly on the host JVM—no containers required.
 The helper script `run-standalone-app.sh` compiles and launches `MyContainerApp` with diagnostic settings that mirror the original lab while keeping all actions fully visible through verbose logging.
+By default, both the JFR and GC log artifacts are written to the repository root (for example, `./advanced-a3.jfr` and `./advanced-a3-gc.log`) so they live alongside the other lab outputs.

 ## Running the lab without containers